 “How does your gross margin compare to public SaaS companies?”
 Public SaaS companies average 70-75% gross margin.
 If you’re at 50%, explain why (early stage, lots of implementation services) and show the path to 70%+.

 Have answers to these memorized with supporting data ready in your data room.
-When an investor asks one of these questions and you say “I’ll get back to you on that,” you’ve signaled you’re not prepared.
+Proactive investor engagement, including timely and transparent communication, builds trust and helps facilitate a smoother fundraising process.
+When an investor asks one of these questions and you say “I’ll get back to you on that,” you’ve signaled you’re not prepared, just as slow responses to payment issues can signal weak cash collections processes in SaaS.

 Companies with clean metrics and strong preparation get better outcomes.
 They raise faster because investors don’t get stuck in diligence.
+Strong preparation not only accelerates the process but also supports continued growth and positions the company for future funding rounds.
 They raise at better valuations because metrics give investors confidence.
 They raise from better investors because sophisticated investors gravitate toward operationally mature companies.

 We’ve seen the difference repeatedly.
 Company A raises $5M on a $20M post-money valuation after 6 months of painful diligence.
 Company B raises $8M on a $30M post-money valuation in 10 weeks.
 The difference isn’t necessarily better metrics—it’s better preparation and presentation.